Robot-Inventor/shadowban-scanner/doc/en/about-shadowban.md

 ## What Is a Shadowban?

 There are two definitions for shadowbanning.
-The first one is the commonly used definition, which refers to the phenomenon where tweets become less likely to appear in search results or recommendations, or may not appear at all.
+The first one is the commonly used definition, which refers to the phenomenon where posts become less likely to appear in search results or recommendations, or may not appear at all.

-The second definition is the official one by X, which involves making tweets invisible to everyone except the author, effectively hiding them from public view.
+The second definition is the official one by X, which involves making posts invisible to everyone except the author, effectively hiding them from public view.
 You can find more details about this on X's official blog.

 - [X's Official Blog on Shadowbanning](https://blog.twitter.com/en_us/topics/company/2018/Setting-the-record-straight-on-shadow-banning)

 In this official blog, X claims that it is not shadowbanning under the official X definition, but does not deny that it is shadowbanning under the general definition.

-With the commonly used definition of shadowbanning, you can still view the tweets if you access the user's profile.
+With the commonly used definition of shadowbanning, you can still view the posts if you access the user's profile.

-This does not align with X's official definition of making tweets "undiscoverable to everyone" and it corresponds to the statement in the official blog that says, "you may have to do more work to find them, like go directly to their profile."
+This does not align with X's official definition of making posts "undiscoverable to everyone" and it corresponds to the statement in the official blog that says, "you may have to do more work to find them, like go directly to their profile."

 Therefore, X does not officially engage in shadowbanning as per their definition, but they indirectly acknowledge the existence of the commonly used definition of shadowbanning.
 It is believed that shadowbans under the commonly used definition align with what X refers to as "ranking."